Scotland Based Elopement Photographer

 Locations in Edinburgh

 Old Town is the heart of Edinburgh city, where visitors come from all over the globe to explore the unique architecture, history and cobble-stoned streets.
-Old Town feels like you are walking through a time capsule, where under the shadow of the castle, old structures stand proud, interwoven with modern shops, cafes, bookshops and pubs.
+Walking through Old Town on your wedding day feels like you are walking through a time capsule, where under the shadow of the castle, old structures stand proud, interwoven with modern shops, cafes, bookshops and pubs.

-Victoria Street, Grassmarket, Advocates Close, The Vennel, Dunbar’s Close and The Writer’s Museum can all be found off the Royal Mile and are worth taking the time to visit.
-I also suggest spending some time going down the wynds and closes that you’ll find hidden along the Royal Mile.
-Each little laneway and alley is just begging to be explored.
+Victoria Street, Grassmarket, Advocates Close, The Vennel and The Writer’s Museum can all be found off the Royal Mile and are iconic places for wedding photos.
+Dunbar’s Close (pictured below) is a tucked-away garden that makes for a beautiful ceremony location, particularly in Autumn as the leaves start to change colour.
 There is certainly something special about walking along the Royal Mile in your wedding outfits after saying I do to each other, with the congratulations of strangers as they pass by, and maybe a little dance to a bagpiper playing in the streets as well!

 Amongst the famous old buildings of Edinburgh, you’ll find a range of outdoor locations to enjoy.
-Holyrood Park is a popular spot with locals and tourists, where you will also find St Anthony’s Chapel Ruins – a stunning spot for a wedding ceremony, with views looking back onto the city.
-Arthur’s Seat and Calton Hill are the two famous vantage points of the city.
+Holyrood Park is a popular spot with locals and tourists, where you will also find St Anthony’s Chapel Ruins – a stunning spot for an outdoor wedding ceremony, with views looking back onto the city.
+Calton Hill is another famous vantage point of the city and an iconic spot to visit for photos.

 What should you do if it rains on your wedding day?
 Scotland is known for its rainy weather, which is part of what makes the atmosphere so romantic.
 There is nothing quite as memorable as walking along the streets whilst holding your partner’s hand as the rain comes down, taking little breaks under the hidden laneways to cuddle up together, and watching the rain give that extra glow to the lights and colours of the city